-What does your role at Visiba Care entail?
+What does your role at Visiba Care include?

 I am a Mobile Tech/Team Lead.
 I am responsible for a team and I am active in strategic planning, where we discuss how do we solve specific problems with technology.
 I’m one of the tech sounding boards in the Product team, so I’m one of the connections between Product and Tech.
 I translate the deliveries from Product to the Engineering team.
 Also, it may be a cliché, but I strive to participate in bringing a culture of being open and interested, as well as having fun at work.
 I am using my team lead role for that – make us effective, while having a good time and delivering.
 If you’re happy at work, you deliver better – That’s my motto.

 There’s nothing more fun than hanging out with the people at Visiba Care and knowing that we can be friends as well as colleagues.
 That is for me one of the main reasons I work at Visiba Care.
 We have a culture of being open-minded and inclusive.
 We’re genuinely interested in each other and you never have to feel alone here.
 I hope that this will be the culture for many years to come – even if we grow!
 That’s a credit to everyone.